 A program will be terminated for the following reasons:

-J-1 visa holders are required to have medical insurance in effect for themselves and any accompanying spouse and/or dependents on J visas.
+J-1 visa holders are required by the Department of State to have medical insurance in effect for themselves and any accompanying spouse and/or dependents on J visas effective May 15, 2015.

 The University of Akron is responsible for making the exchange visitors aware of insurance requirements and for terminating the participant from the program if he/she willfully fails to meet those requirements.
 The exchange visitor is responsible for purchasing the correct amount of insurance.

 The University of Akron advises the exchange visitor of the insurance requirements in the pre-arrival information.

 If you intend to travel within the United states during your stay, there are no special documents necessary.
 However, be sure to carry your passport, I-94 and DS-2019 with you so that you will have legal, identifying documents in your possession should any problems arise.

 If you intend to travel temporarily out of the United States and return, you will need to have a valid DS-2019 for re-entry (see below).
 You will also need to have a valid U.S. visa to re-enter and, of course, your passport must be valid.
 If necessary, make sure you obtain a new U.S. visa at the U.S. Embassy/Consulate abroad before returning, as you will not be permitted entry to the United States without it.

 A valid DS-2019 is either a properly endorsed DS-2019 with an expiration date valid at least 30 days beyond the date you will re-enter the United States or a new DS-2019 issued by your program sponsor.